Skip to content

 Mumtaz et al. 2025 - Trace metals in infant nutrition sources in Multan

 Mumtaz and colleagues measured trace metals in infant nutrition sources from rural and urban Multan, Pakistan and evaluated non-carcinogenic and carcinogenic risk.
-The study is routeable for infant-formula and infant-nutrition context because it reports Pb, Cd, Ni, Zn, and Fe concentration summaries and risk indices by rural versus urban source.
+The study covers two matrices — breast milk from lactating mothers and commercial infant formula collected from local pharmacies and supermarkets — and reports Pb, Cd, Ni, Zn, and Fe concentration summaries and risk indices stratified by rural versus urban dwelling.
+Concentrations are reported on a liquid basis (mg/L).
 It should be kept market-specific to Pakistan.

 Key numbers

-- Target analytes include Zn, Fe, Ni, Pb, and Cd.
+• Target analytes are Zn, Fe, Ni, Pb, and Cd, quantified by ICP-MS in mg/L.

 Methods (brief)